hibachouchou/AWS-Small-Projects/The Cloud Resume Challenge/README.md

 Set up **GitHub Actions** for continuous integration and deployment of the application (frontend + backend) ✅

 ## Blog Post
-Wrote a blog post about the project and linked it in the resume. 👌🏻
+Wrote a blog post about the project and linked it in the resume: https://medium.com/@hibachouchene128/the-cloud-resume-challenge-aws-92868a7e0d54  👌🏻

 ## Project Setup